LukasKnuth/dotfiles/readme.md

 ## Structure

-The folder structure inside this repository is devided by individual applications.
-Each app has it's own directory.
+The folder structure inside this repository is divided by individual applications.
+Each app has its own directory.

 _Within_ these directories, the folder structure **must match** the structure in the home directory.